About Our Charity

 Several women have ostomies as a result of their fistulas, just like Gill - but the difference is that the Kenyan girls have limited, or no, access to stoma supplies.
 Gill realised that there was a gap in the care which Beyond Fistula was able to provide in terms of ostomy (stoma) support, prompting her to fundraise to send stoma supplies to the women in need.
 Chameleon Buddies has been established to enhance this initial support, by focusing on improving the ostomy services for the women.
 Stoma nurses and educational workshops will form part of this outreach work in Kenya.

 In the UK, Gill is an established campaigner for her causes of childbirth injuries, and hidden disabilities such as stomas.
-Joining together with Trustees, Emma, Charlotte and Claire, Gill spearheads the Charity, raising awareness of the prevalence of childbirth injuries and ostomies, and providing support groups for women in Northumberland to access a safe space following their birth or stoma surgery.
+Joining together with Trustees, Emma and Charlotte, Gill spearheads the Charity, raising awareness of the prevalence of childbirth injuries and ostomies, and providing support groups for women in Northumberland to access a safe space following their birth or stoma surgery.

 Registered charity number: 1199430